thebgacademy/bga-site/content/BGA24/sessions/The TreeVal Pipeline.md

 ---
-title: Generating evidence for manual curation
+title: TreeVal-Generating evidence for manual curation
 date_created: 17-24_04_2024
 date_modified: 18-30_04_2024
 ---
-# Generating evidence for manual curation
 #BGA24/sessions #GitPod #Generating_a_reference/2

 This session is part of [[tags/BGA24]]